Simpson's paradox: Simpson's second paradox

-This criterion provides an algorithmic solution to Simpson's second paradox, and explains why the correct interpretation cannot be determined by data alone; two different graphs, both compatible with the data, may dictate two different back-door criteria.
+This criterion provides an algorithmic solution to Simpson's second paradox, and explains why the correct interpretation cannot be determined by data alone; two different graphs, both compatible with the data, may dictate two different backdoor criteria.

-When the back-door criterion is satisfied by a set Z of covariates, the adjustment formula (see confounding) gives the correct causal effect of X on Y. If no such set exists, Pearl's do-calculus can be invoked to discover other ways of estimating the causal effect.
+When the backdoor criterion is satisfied by a set Z of covariates, the adjustment formula (see confounding) gives the correct causal effect of X on Y. If no such set exists, Pearl's do-calculus can be invoked to discover other ways of estimating the causal effect.
 The completeness of do-calculus can be viewed as offering a complete resolution of the Simpson's paradox.

 Criticism

 One criticism is that the paradox is not really a paradox at all, but rather a failure to properly account for confounding variables or to consider causal relationships between variables.
 Focus on the paradox may distract from these more important statistical issues.

 Another criticism of the apparent Simpson's paradox is that it may be a result of the specific way that data are stratified or grouped.
 The phenomenon may disappear or even reverse if the data is stratified differently or if different confounding variables are considered.
 Simpson's example actually highlighted a phenomenon called noncollapsibility, which occurs when subgroups with high proportions do not make simple averages when combined.
 This suggests that the paradox may not be a universal phenomenon, but rather a specific instance of a more general statistical issue.

 Despite these criticisms, the apparent Simpson's paradox remains a popular and intriguing topic in statistics and data analysis.
 It continues to be studied and debated by researchers and practitioners in a wide range of fields, and it serves as a valuable reminder of the importance of careful statistical analysis and the potential pitfalls of simplistic interpretations of data.